gromacs/gromacs/docs/reference-manual/functions.rst

    F_i^z &=& -k_{pr}^z~(z_i - Z_i)
    \end{array}

 Using three different force constants the position restraints can be turned on or off in each spatial dimension; this means that atoms can be harmonically restrained to a plane or a line.
 Position restraints are applied to a special fixed list of atoms.
-Such a list is usually generated by the pdb2gmx program.
+Such a list is usually generated by the :ref:`pdb2gmx <gmx pdb2gmx>` program.

 Flat-bottomed position restraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~